frccode/frccode/docs/Learn/Chapter_4/simple_profiling.md

 ```

 ### Step 2: Start a Profiled Movement

-Write these methods within your subsystems so existing commands or periodics can set position for your mechanism.
 ```java
 public void setTargetPosition(double targetPosition) {
     // Current state (where we are now)